-The Consumer Expenditure Surveys (CE) program provides data for the following geographic areas: National, Census Regions, Census Divisions, selected States, selected Metropolitan Statistical Areas (MSAs), and by Population Size of Area.
-See the categories below for information on what data are available for the geographic areas.
+The Consumer Expenditure Surveys (CE) program provides data for the following geographic areas: National, regions, divisions, selected States, selected Metropolitan Statistical Areas (MSAs), and by Population Size of Area.
+See the categories in Table 1 for information on what data are available for the geographic areas.

 In order to protect respondent confidentiality, CE public data cannot provide additional geographic details, including Census tracts, Census blocks, or zip codes.
 Note that the CE sample only includes a subset of states.

 The CE national population represents the total non-institutionalized residents of the United States, both urban and rural.
-National tables can be found in the regular tables section and on the experimental research products page.
+National tables can be found in the tables page.

-Census Regions are large areas of the United States defined by the Census Bureau.
-There are four Census Regions - Northeast, South, Midwest, and West.
+Regions are large areas of the United States.
+There are four regions - Northeast, South, Midwest, and West.
 The public-use microdata (PUMD) provides the variable Region to identify the regions.
-Census region tables can be found here for the annual calendar year tables and two-year tables.
+Region tables can be found here for the annual calendar year tables and two-year tables.

-Census Divisions are geographic subsets within the four Census Regions in the United States.
-Divisions contain a number of states, and each Census Region contains two or three Divisions.
+Divisions are geographic subsets within the four regions in the United States.
+Divisions contain a number of states, and each region contains two or three divisions.
 Beginning with the 2015 data, the PUMD provides the variable Division to identify the divisions.
 Information on the geographic divisions used by the CE program is on the U.S. Census geography page.
-Division level tables are expected to be published at the end of 2019 using 2017-2018 data.
+Division tables can be found here.

 Currently there are estimates available for 5 states.
 State tables can be found here.